<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Is it Normal for Arborvitae to Turn Brown?

-To make matters worse, people love to plant arborvitae as a wind block.
-Double trouble.
+To make matters worse, people love to plant arborvitae as windbreaks.

 When your arborvitae can't draw water up through its root system to its leaves when the ground is frozen, those leaves turn brown and die.
 It’s called winter burn.